Transfer-Entropy-Regularized Markov Decision Processes: Preliminaries

 \subsection{Transfer entropy and directed information}

 In some applications (e.g., networked control systems, see Section~\ref{secncs}), we are interested in \eqref{eqmainprob} with directed information ($m=\infty$ and $n=\infty$), even though solving such a problem is often computationally intractable.
-In such applications, approximating directed information with transfer entropy with finite degree is a natural idea, and we are interested in the consequence of this approximation. \begin{prop} For any fixed decision policy of the form $q_t(u_t|x_t, u_{t-n}^{t-1})$, $t=1, 2, ... , T$, we have\footnote{$I_{m,n}$ is a short-hand notation for $I_{m,n}(X^T \rightarrow U^T)$.}
+In such applications, approximating directed information with transfer entropy with finite degrees is a natural idea. {\updnew The next proposition describes the consequence of such an approximation.} \begin{prop} For any fixed decision policy of the form $q_t(u_t|x_t, u_{t-n}^{t-1})$, $t=1, 2, ... , T$, we have\footnote{$I_{m,n}$ is a short-hand notation for $I_{m,n}(X^T \rightarrow U^T)$.}